shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir’s eyes darted around.
 He piled books in front of the door, and re-locked it.
 He slipped out the back exit of the house, just as the front door opened and a caw-caw echoed through the building.
 Astalir turned into a bird and flew off.

 Astalir easily catches up to the party, although he is a bit disappointed he wasn’t able to get the answers to his questions.
 What were those robed birds doing?
 Were they going to sacrifice him?
 If so, to who?
 Astalir didn’t get a good look at the runes on the altar.
-Astalir thinks about it as he follows the party’s tracks to the edge of town in Canadia, turning back into a deer to blend in with the moose roaming the streets.
+Astalir thinks about it as he follows the party’s tracks to the edge of town in Canadia, turning back into a deer to blend in with the moose roaming the streets, and avoiding an annoying noisy syrup salesman.

 ===